61st Engineer Legion Mixed Battalion

 61 BMGL - CTL - Foreign Legion - Construction Company - Larzac - ALAT Zone - 1980

-The huge construction site of the ALAT Zone for a helicopter regiment, constructed by the Legion Company 61e BMGL at Camp Larzac.
+The ALAT Zone – a major construction site for a helicopter regiment – built by the 61e BMGL’s Legion Company at Camp Larzac.

 61 BMGL - CTL - Foreign Legion - Construction Company - Larzac - Captain Llorens - Captain Bustos - 1980

-In late August 1978, Captain Llorens (left) took over the command of the CTL and transferred it from Canjuers to Larzac.
-Two years later, to the day, Captain Bustos succeeded him.
-The latter had already served with the company, as a lieutenant.
+In late August 1978, Captain Llorens (left) assumed command of the CTL and led its move from Canjuers to Larzac.
+Exactly two years later, Captain Bustos succeeded him; Bustos had previously served with the company as a lieutenant.

 61e BMGL - CTL - Foreign Legion - Construction Company - Camp Larzac - General Lardry - 1980

 Camp Larzac, late 1980.
-CTL legionnaires are visited by General Lardry, the then chief of the Foreign Legion.
+CTL legionnaires receive a visit from General Lardry, then head of the Foreign Legion.

 61 BMGL - CTL - Foreign Legion - Construction Company - Larzac - greeting card - 1980

-A rare greeting card of the Legion Construction Company, 61e BMGL, from 1980.
+A greeting card of the Legion Construction Company 61e BMGL, from 1980.

 La Courtine and Garrigues 1981-1982

 In early July 1981, the battalion dispersed and its units became semi-independent.
-The Legion Construction Company was ordered to Camp La Courtine in Central France, while the Engineer Corps Construction Company moved first to Camp Caylus, then to Camp Souge, near Bordeaux in Western France.
-In a few months, the 61e BMGL would succeed in starting eleven new construction sites spread over a front of 300 miles (500 km), from the shores of the Atlantic to those of the Mediterranean.
-Only the CCS company remained in the rear base at Larzac.
+The Legion Construction Company was ordered to Camp La Courtine in central France, while the Engineer Corps Construction Company moved first to Camp Caylus and then to Camp Souge, near Bordeaux in western France.
+Within a few months, the 61e BMGL succeeded in launching eleven new construction sites spread across a 300-mile (500 km) front, from the Atlantic coast to the Mediterranean.
+Only the CCS remained at the rear base at Larzac.

-At Camp La Courtine, the legionnaires had to build in particular a moving target for MILAN anti-tank missile range.
-With their D9 and D6 bulldozers, loaders, T30 trucks and compactors, they turned over 40,000 cubic meters of materials, extracted from ground strewn with shells, balls, cartridges and other similar projectiles.
-They had accumulated there over the past decades during military exercises.
-This waste required special attention and the presence of a bomb disposal team.
+At Camp La Courtine, the legionnaires were tasked in particular with building a moving target for the MILAN anti-tank missile range.
+Using D9 and D6 bulldozers, loaders, T30 trucks, and compactors, they shifted more than 40,000 cubic meters of material extracted from ground littered with shells, balls, cartridges, and other projectiles accumulated over decades of live-fire training.
+This debris required special handling and the presence of a bomb disposal team.

-Nevertheless, in October, the Legion company had to move again, this time to Camp Garrigues, near Nimes in Southern France.
-There, from mid-November 1981 to late March 1982, the CTL carried out major work to upgrade the camp’s infrastructure, mainly the construction of a shooting range requiring 15,000 m3 of earthworks, the building of a 4-mile (7 km) track for armored vehicles, the improvement of a large firebreak and the clearing of more than 50 acres (20 hectares) of scrubland.
+In October, the Legion Company had to move again, this time to Camp des Garrigues near Nîmes in southern France.
+There, from mid-November 1981 to late March 1982, the CTL carried out major work to upgrade the camp’s infrastructure, including construction of a shooting range requiring 15,000 m3 of earthworks; the building of a 4-mile (7 km) armored-vehicle track; improvement of a large firebreak; and clearance of more than 50 acres (20 hectares) of scrubland.

-Back at Camp La Courtine in April 1982, the legionnaires continued to carry out their tasks: a moving target for the MILAN missile firing range, a simulated urban training area, and a 22-mile-long (35 km) beltway in the north of the camp, as well as various trenches.
+Back at Camp La Courtine in April 1982, the legionnaires continued their tasks: a moving target for the MILAN missile range, a simulated urban training area, a 22-mile (35 km) beltway along the north of the camp, and various trench works.

-At this time, however, the end of the battalion’s existence was slowly approaching.
-On July 12, at Larzac, the last joint ceremony took place marking the battalion’s official departure from the camp.
+By this point, however, the end of the battalion was approaching.
+On July 12 at Larzac, the last joint ceremony took place, marking the battalion’s official departure from the camp.

-The unit split into two permanently separated parts.
-The CCS and CTG companies moved to Camp Coëtquidan before joining Camp Mourmelon in Northeastern France, to form the 72nd Engineer Regiment there on November 1.
-As for the CTL legionnaires, who had been commanded by Captain Kampmeyer since the end of June, they remained at Camp La Courtine until late October.
+The unit then split into two parts, permanently separated.
+The CCS and CTG companies moved to Camp Coëtquidan before joining Camp Mourmelon in northeastern France, where they formed the 72nd Engineer Regiment on November 1.
+The CTL legionnaires, commanded by Captain Kampmeyer since late June, remained at Camp La Courtine until late October.

-Then, on November 2, 1982, an intimate dissolution ceremony took place at Quartier Viénot in Aubagne.
-The Legion Construction Company was officially disbanded and the unit’s fanion deposited at the Legion Museum.
-The history of the battalion that built the largest military camp in Western Europe came to an end.
+On November 2, 1982, a small dissolution ceremony took place at Quartier Viénot in Aubagne.
+The Legion Construction Company was formally disbanded, and the unit’s fanion was deposited at the Legion Museum.
+The history of the battalion that built the largest military camp in western Europe came to an end.

-Today, the camps of Canjuers, Larzac, Garrigues and La Courtine still preserve concrete traces of the remarkable efficiency of the men of the Foreign Legion, who reaffirmed that legionnaires are both elite soldiers and competent builders – just like their ancient predecessors in the Roman Empire, or their ancestors in the North African and Indochina campaigns.
+Today, the camps of Canjuers, Larzac, des Garrigues, and La Courtine still preserve tangible traces of the Foreign Legion’s effectiveness.
+The men of the 61e BMGL reaffirmed that legionnaires can be both elite soldiers and capable builders – much like their predecessors in the Roman Empire and their forebears in the North African and Indochina campaigns.

 61e BMGL - 61 BMGL - Foreign Legion - Camp La Courtine - Camp Caylus - Camp Souge - Camp Garrigues - France - map - position - 1981